Concurrent Design Optimization of Powertrain Component Modules in a Family of Electric Vehicles: Introduction

 \emph{Statement of Contribution:} In this paper, we reconsider the traditional vehicle-tailored optimal design methodology for BEVs in favor of a uniquely sized family-optimal module design, seeking the best compromise between the cost reduction induced by the \ac{EoS} and energy efficiency.
-In particular, we instantiate a bi-level nested framework jointly optimizing the battery and \ac{EM} modules' size and multiplicity with vehicles' operations to minimize the family \ac{TCO}, explicitly accounting for the effects of production volumes.
-To this end, we develop: \begin{itemize} \item A cost model estimating the vehicle's \ac{TCO} by capturing the influence of production volumes, energy cost, and modules' size and multiplicity. \item A vehicle and powertrain operation model, including scalable \ac{EM} and battery modules, taking into account changing modules' sizing and multiplicities. \item A low-level convex optimization routine, jointly optimizing the sizing of the modules with the vehicles' operations to minimize the family \ac{TCO}. \item A high-level algorithm exploring all the vehicles' multiplicity configurations of the family, each with its own optimized modules' size, to identify the one globally minimizing the overall \ac{TCO}. \end{itemize} A preliminary version of this paper~\cite{ClementeSalazarEtAl2022} was presented at the IFAC Symposium on Advances in Automotive Control in 2022.
-This extension, compared to the preliminary version, includes a broader literature review, considers a transmission in the vehicle model, introduces a cost model explicitly accounting for production volumes, thus enabling the \ac{TCO} minimization, and allows for the optimization of the modules' multiplicity together with their sizing.
-Furthermore, it shows a real-world case study, considering a leading manufacturer vehicle family, and comprises a sensitivity study on the energy costs and vehicles' production volumes on the optimal design solution.
+In particular, we instantiate a nested framework jointly optimizing the battery and \ac{EM} modules' size and multiplicity with vehicles' operations to minimize the family \ac{TCO}, explicitly accounting for the effects of production volumes.
+To this end, we develop: \begin{itemize} \item A cost model estimating the vehicle's \ac{TCO} by capturing the influence of production volumes, energy cost, and modules' size and multiplicity; \item A vehicle and powertrain operation model, including scalable \ac{EM} and battery modules, taking into account changing modules' sizing and multiplicities; \item A low-level convex optimization routine, jointly optimizing the sizing of the modules with the vehicles' operations to minimize the family \ac{TCO}; \item A high-level algorithm exploring all the vehicles' multiplicity configurations of the family, each with its own optimized modules' size, to identify the one globally minimizing the overall \ac{TCO}. \end{itemize} A preliminary version of this paper~\cite{ClementeSalazarEtAl2022} was presented at the IFAC Symposium on Advances in Automotive Control in 2022.
+This extended version includes a broader literature review, considers a transmission in the vehicle model, introduces a cost model explicitly accounting for the effect of production volumes, and allows for the optimization of the modules' multiplicity together with their sizing.
+Furthermore, we present a real-world case study considering a leading manufacturer vehicle family, and a sensitivity study on the impact of energy costs and vehicles' production volumes on the optimal design solution.
 In this benchmark problem, we assumed the same type fraction for each vehicle to demonstrate our BEV design framework independently of the sales reported by the specific company.

 \emph{Organization:} The remainder of this paper is organized as follows: Section \ref{sec:methodology} introduces the concurrent optimization design methodology, describes the vehicle's cost and powertrain models, frames the optimization problem formulation, and discusses the assumptions and limitations of our approach.
 In Section \ref{sec:results}, we demonstrate the applications of our framework with a benchmark problem where we identify the optimal modules' size and multiplicity for the Tesla vehicle family.
 Furthermore, we produce a sensitivity analysis of the methodology advantages under different energy costs and production volumes.
 The conclusions are drawn in Section \ref{sec:conclusions}, together with an outlook on future research.